The Darkness Within

-"You can't judge him beforehand," she said and looked at him, bored.
+"Now remember, don't judge him beforehand," she said and looked at Draco.
 "He might be a really nice and kind person who will take good care of your father."

 Draco snarled at her, but it did not face her.
 She knew his anger was not because he did not want his father to be happy; he was only afraid that his father's heart would be broken.

 "Lucius, I have enough money to buy up every store with wizard clothing, so why do you insist in buying clothes for me?"